Wakil Ahmed Muttawakil: Saudi peace talks

 During Ramadan in 2008, there were rumors that Saudi King Abdullah was attempting to broker peace talks between the warring parties from Afghanistan.

 Muttawakil, former Taliban Ambassador to Pakistan Abdul Salem Zaeef and former Supreme Court Chief Justice Fazel Hadi Shinwari were among leading Afghan figures who met with King Abdullah.

 Zaeef acknowledged being invited by Abdullah to dine with other leading Afghan figures, from the Karzai government, the Taliban, Gulbuddin Hekmatyar's Hezb-e-Islami and other former members of the Taliban.

 Zaeef denied this meeting should be characterized as "peace talks".
 He stated that none of the individuals at this meeting had been authorized to conduct negotiations.
 Zaeef denied anyone discussed Afghanistan at this meeting.

 Sanctions

 In 1999, the UN Security Council established a sanctions regime to cover individuals and entities associated with Al-Qaida, Osama bin Laden and/or the Taliban.
 Since the US Invasion of Afghanistan in 2001, the sanctions were applied to individuals and organizations in all parts of the world, also targeting former members of the Taliban government.
 Muttawakil was added to this list in 2001.

 On January 27, 2010, a United Nations sanctions committee removed him and four other former senior Taliban officials from this list, in a move favoured by Afghan President Karzai.
-The decision means he and the four others would no longer be subject to an international travel ban, assets freeze and arms embargo.
+The decision meant he and the four others would no longer be subject to an international travel ban, assets freeze and arms embargo.